samwarnick/samwarnick.com/src/content/blog/2025/01/2025-01-03-2025-and-the-year-of-health.md

 title: 2025 and the Year of Health
 date: '2025-01-03T09:45'
 summary: >-
-  I'm focusing on my health and starting with a new morning routine to reduce stress and create space for myself.
+  In 2025, I'm focusing on my health, starting with a new morning routine to reduce stress and create space for myself.
-tags: []
+tags: ["2025—Year of Health"]
-published: false
+published: true
 ---
 ## TL;DR